Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 - What set of genes will you include in the heatmap?

-**To make heatmaps** ataframes will need unique column names for values calculated by DESeq2, and they all need to have their gene column named the same.
-Right now they have the gene column named “GeneID”.
-We’ll leave that, but tag all the other column names with their cell type.
-I’ve provided that code, you just have to run it.
+**To make heatmaps**, dataframes will need unique column names for values calculated by DESeq2, and they all need to have their gene column named the same.
+Right now they have the gene column named "GeneID".
+We'll leave that, but tag all the other column names with their cell type.
+I've provided that code, you just have to run it.

 ```r
 ### --- FILTER